bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 	* Defaults to taxa with the lowest adjusted p-value in the adjacent table.

-	* The selectInput() function that renders the dropdown box appears to have a item limit and may not show all OTUs; however, OTUs that are not displayed in the dropdown menu are still accessible.
+	* The shiny::selectInput() function that renders the dropdown box appears to have a item limit and may not show all OTUs; however, OTUs that are not displayed in the dropdown menu are still accessible.

 		* Click the selection box and hit backspace.
 The dropdown selections will appear, but do not select any of these items.